pwilmart/PXD011691_reanalysis/README.md

 - reporter ion peak heights (intensities)
 - reporter ion summing for protein quant
 - missing value handling

+> Definition of "plex".
+A set of samples labeled by one TMT regent kit (6-plex, 10-plex, 11-plex, 16-plex, or 18-plex) is a plex.
+A plex may be analyzed by one or more LC-MS runs.
+A TMT experiment may be one or more than one plex.
+Multiple plexes are used to accommodate more biological samples than can fit into a single TMT labeling kit.

 What|BGS|FLI|PAW BGS|PAW FLI|Gain
 ---|---|---|---|---|---